All Episodes

 Steve King and the Freedom Caucus and Marsha Blackburn and a few others.

-It's all gonna go downhill.
+It's all going to go downhill.

 Now, I think Trump still rolls them.